 With his practical engineering design background, he is a master of ‘doing it differently’ by finding innovative solutions when modifying equipment or crafts to overcome physical limitations.
 Find out more about some of Dave’s innovative Modifications.

 Dave is passionate about breaking down stereotypes.
 The main aim of Dave’s solo flight around Australia was to open peoples’ minds to what someone with a disability can achieve – “don’t judge a book by it’s cover”.

 Dave lives life with the notion that we are all only limited by what we believe we are capable of.
 By seeking out different ways to overcome limitations,’Doing It Differently’, we can achieve far more than what we think is possible.

 Dave is a professional speaker, who draws on his personal experiences to tell a story.
 Within the fabric of Dave’s stories, he weaves in powerful, memorable messages, insights gained from his life.

-He is passionate about the importance of approaching life with an open mind, setting clear goals and seeking the support of others to achieve your dreams.
+He is passionate about the importance of approaching life by ‘Doing it Differently’ with an open mind, being creative, setting clear goals, perseverance and seeking the support of others to achieve your dreams.